Skip to content

 Vouchers can be directed by the FDA towards a specific investigational new drug of a company or be granted to a company as an undesignated voucher, allowing a company to use the voucher for a new drug at the company’s discretion and consistent with the program’s objectives.
 The vouchers are not transferable but are retained if the company is acquired by another company and must be redeemed within 2 years.

-No. of PRVs issued by year
+Vouchers issued by year

-PRV type issued
+Voucher type issued

 Approved